-A current Director-General of Health waiver under the Medicines Regulations 1984 allows unsigned prescriptions if all of the following conditions are met:
+A current Director-General of Health authorisation of an alternative form of prescription under the Medicines Regulations 1984 allows unsigned prescriptions if all of the following conditions are met:

 - the prescription does not include Controlled Drugs (Class A, B or C) but can include Class C exempted or partially exempted controlled drugs as defined by the Misuse of Drugs Act 1975. - the prescription is a NZePS barcoded prescription. - the system that generates the prescription has been authorised by the Ministry of Health for electronic prescribing. - At the community pharmacy the barcode is used (e.g. scanned or manually entered) at the point of dispensing.